Physics & Astronomy 107 Grading Policy

 Grading will be done on the plus-minus system (A,A-,B+ etc.).

-comprehensive final examination (45%).
-Participation is based on clicker and participation points (5%)
+Participation is based on clicker points, participation points from in-class assignments and other class contributions.

-percentage of problems attempted, plus an extra two points for getting a randomly selected
+plus extra points for getting a randomly selected problem done correctly.

 TEST/QUIZ POLICY: Once you leave the room, you cannot come back in.
 Go to the bathroom beforehand.